 Can type 2 diabetics follow the ketogenic diet?

-Yes they can.
+Yes, they can.
 However, they have to be monitored by their doctor.
 They may need an adjustment to the medication after just a few days of following a low-carb diet.
-Together with many experts in low-carb nutrition and diabetes management, doctor Richard D Feinman has authored a review of studies that is worth reading.
+Together with many experts in low-carb nutrition and diabetes management, Dr. Richard D Feinman has authored a review of studies that is worth reading.

 For more information, read this post: Can Type 2 Diabetes Be Conquered Eating a Ketogenic Diet?